Who Owns Lotus?

 Owned by BMW Group

-British ultra-luxury automotive brand, manufacturer of the world's most prestigious handcrafted automobiles.
+British ultra-luxury automotive brand, manufacturer of the world's most prestigious handcrafted automobiles and a wholly-owned subsidiary of BMW Group.

 Acura